isomerpages/imsilver/_get-one-on-one-assistance/2-merdeka-generation-digital-clinics.md

 * Government apps and digital services (Moments of Life app, My Transport, Smart AhMa apps, etc)<br>

 **Upcoming Sessions**
-<br><br>Please bring along your mobile devices for the Digital Clinic sessions.
-Do note that the venues and dates of Digital Clinics are subject to changes.
+<br><br>Do note that the venues and dates of Digital Clinics are subject to changes.
 Please refer to the list below for the updated schedule.<br>

 <table>
   <tr><th><b>Date & Time</b></th>